fyc0322/CSE701_Project3/README.md

 ## Cautions:

 1. This code does not distinguish minus ‘-’ and negative ‘-’.
-Although the code can successfully detect negative numbers, when there is input like “–exp(X)”, it will have an error.
+Although the code can successfully detect negative numbers, when there is an input like “–exp(X)”, it will have an error.
+I recommend to write "0-exp(X)".

 2. The code take ‘X’ instead of ‘x’ as independent variable.

 3. There is a limit on the value of f(x), when f(x)<1e-15 or f(x)>1e15, the code will throw an error.
 The range of limit could be modified by users themselves.

 4. For input.txt, never change the sentences before ‘:’.
-You are only allowed to modify expressions and select specific operation you need.
+You are only allowed to modify expressions and select specific operations you need.

-5. All functions should be the same as that in cmath.
+5. All functions should be the same as these listed in cmath.

 6. For integra_0i(), it only works for expressions that have the form as showed in its algorithms.